Why This Matters

 What You Should Know About Graduating From College in Georgia

 Knowing the top industries in the state can help you decide what to study in college.
-As of October 2021, the top industries in Georgia were trade, transportation, and utilities; professional and business services; government; goods-producing; and education and health services.
+As of May 2022, the top industries in Georgia are office and administrative support occupations, transportation and material moving, sales, food preparation and serving, and business and financial operations.

-Once you’ve graduated from college with a bachelor’s degree, it’s important to consider some of the fastest growing occupations in the state.
-In Georgia this includes airline pilots and flight engineers, film and video editors, camera operators, data scientists, and logisticians.
+The fastest-growing occupations in the state for workers with a bachelor’s degree include airline pilots and flight engineers, film and video editors, camera operators, data scientists, and logisticians.

-Knowing the top employers in the state can help you in your job search after you graduate from college.
-In Georgia, the largest employer is Delta Airlines Inc., which employs more than 80,000.
-Other top employers include Emory University, Home Depot Inc., and Lockheed Martin Corp.
+Knowing the top employers in the state can also help you in your job search after you graduate.
+In Georgia, the largest employer is Delta Airlines, which employs about 80,000 people.
+Other large employers include Emory University, the University of Georgia, and Home Depot.

 What’s Next?

 Grants, work-study, loans, and scholarships help make college more affordable.
-The following is a list of financial aid opportunities for undergraduate students in Georgia.
+The following list of resources will help you find financial aid opportunities for undergraduate students in Georgia: